Introduction

 Location

-Digital PDF posters along with short audio/video presentations from HHRRC poster session participants will be made accessible below and will remain archived on the website as a virtual library for future viewing purposes.
+Digital PDF posters along with short audio/video presentations from HHRRC poster session participants are accessible below and will remain archived on the website as a virtual library for future viewing purposes.

 Poster Presentations